falexandrou/falexandrou.github.io/_posts/2021-01-26-choosing-the-stack-for-a-new-project.md

 happen every day, however I’ve seen frameworks, libraries and other utilities die frequently so try to be cautious by making sure everything my team relies upon is current, actively maintained, well documented, stable and most importantly, properly tested.

+Sometimes, using such technologies may sound boring and I’m pretty sure there will be other, fancier solutions that will sound much more interesting but that’s exactly the issue.
+Boring technologies are usually stable, well tested.
+Ruby on Rails for example, provides the same paradigms and interfaces for the past few years and that may seem boring.
+The counter-argument to that, is that it took many years for Rails to become “boring” and through the course of those years, thousands of commits were added to make the framework a stable and reliable solution that powers billion-dollar companies all around the world.

 ### If your team is small, a monolith is just fine
 I think the title is self-explanatory here, but let me explain why in a screaming